 Luis Lopez, CEO of Honoris United Universities, said: “These scholarships embody the international mobility and collaborative intelligence at the core of Honoris United Universities’ values.
 We are proud to be forming Africa’s next generation of entrepreneurs and leaders by providing high quality, accessible education.
 We are delighted that our graduates will benefit from this opportunity to further widen their horizons and we firmly believe that they will also offer fantastic perspectives, forged in Africa, to these leading establishments.”

-- Be enrolled in a Master program at REGENT Business School or have completed a Master program at REGENT Business School;
+- Be enrolled on a postgraduate programme or have completed a postgraduate programme at REGENT Business School;

-- Have an excellent academic dossier (top 10% of graduating class, with distinction/“mention”);
+- Have an excellent academic dossier (top 10% of graduating class, with cum laude)

-- Demonstrate a record of extra-curricular activities in support of application for a specific program;
+- Submit a record of extra-curricular activities in support of application for a specific programme;

 - Exhibit maturity and sense of responsibility as assessed by a personal statement;